malcela/howtomeasureaplanet/README.md

 *Use the collected data and mix it with analogous data from elsewhere (wind, rain, geomagnetism, etc.) obtained with the help of a measuring-drawing machine.*

-*As a result, an imaginary topography of two given locations is drawn*
+*As a result, an imaginary topography of two given locations is drawn.*

 ## Video documentation